 DWAN backend

-The core of the backend is the database where annotations and information about annotated targets are stored together with cached representations of the targets.
-A cached representation is a copy, e.g. a screenshot, of a target document.
-Storing cached representations allows to retrieve the copy of an annotated document when the actual web-document under the target’s URI has been updated so that locating the annotation in it becomes difficult or even impossible.
+The core of the backend is a database where annotations and information about annotated targets are stored together with cached representations of the targets.
+A cached representation is a copy or projection, e.g. a screenshot, of a target document or a fragment thereof.
+Storing cached representations allows for the retrieval of a copy of an annotated document in case the actual web-document under the target’s URI has been updated so that locating the annotation in it becomes difficult or even impossible.
 It may happen when the corresponding fragment has been significantly changed or disappeared.

 DWAN frontends

-Wired-Marker-based DWAN client has been developed on the base of the Wired-Marker freeware.
-It is a highlighter that allows marking fragments of a web-document by different colors.
-An annotated fragment can be a text fragment or the whole image. aAn annotated fragment is preserved not only in the local client’s database within the extension but also sent by the DWAN client as an XML file to the backend database where it is stored.
+DWAN browser extension: This client has been developed on basis of the freeware Wired-Marker extension.
+It is a highlighter that allows marking fragments of a web-document by different colours.
+An annotated fragment can be a text fragment or the whole image.
+An annotated fragment is preserved not only in the local client’s database within the extension but also sent by the DWAN client as an XML request to the backend, where it is stored in the database.

 When a user creates an annotation, the client sends it to the server together with a cached representation of the annotated page (on the moment of annotation).
 A cached representation can be requested by the user later, for instance if the client cannot deliver the annotation because the page has been changed and the fragment cannot be resolved .

-The ELAN frontend for the DWAN backend is being prepared in the context of the COLTIME project.
-ELAN is an annotation program for media files.
-Comments in ELAN-speak are called Annotations in DWAN-speak There was no specific support to comment on the ELAN annotations themselves.
+ELAN frontend: ELAN is an annotation program for media files.
+An integrated client for the DWAN backend is being prepared in the context of the ColTime project.
+Comments in ELAN map to the concept of Annotations in the DWAN model.
+There is no specific support for comments on the ELAN annotations themselves.
 The DWAN backend is an ideal vehicle to store these comments: it is based on comments which refer to some URL, or even more specifically to some fragment of the URL by means of a fragment identifier.